Welcome to Cornell Engineering!

-4. Mark your calendar for Fall Course Pre-enrollment: July 9th-17th
+5. Mark your calendar for Fall Course Pre-enrollment: Tentatively Monday, July 12th – Friday, July 16th.

 You will be enrolling in many of your courses online via Student Center.
 It will be necessary for you to have internet access for a few hours on one day during these dates.
-Important information and detailed instructions to guide you through your selection of courses and the pre-enrollment process will be provided in late June.
+Important information and detailed instructions to guide you through your selection of courses and the pre-enrollment process will be provided to you soon.
 In the meantime, please mark your calendar.
 If you are eager to know what you may be taking, please review Fall Course Information and other Helpful Information.